geudde/attic-chest/pages/13.reference/01.porden/docs.md

 We hope, ere sinks to-morrow's sun, to gain
 The rocky margin of the northern main;
-For Sweden thence we sail, where mountains round Stretch their long chains, with snows eternal crown'd, 460
+For Sweden thence we sail, where mountains round Stretch their long chains, with snows eternal crown'd,

-book r.
-THE CASTLE.
-23

 As massy barriers placed to guard the road,
 Long, dark and dreary, to the Gnome's abode."